-WHILE Weymouth could throw up all sorts of conditions during the Paralympics, John Robertson insists all will stay calm in his head with the Sunderland sailor finally feeling mentally prepared for a Games assault.
+WHILE Weymouth could throw up all sorts of conditions during the Paralympics, John Robertson insists all will stay calm in his head with the Sunderland sailor finally feeling mentally prepared for

 Somewhat surprisingly for a nation that can boast the greatest ever sailor in Ben Ainslie, Great Britain have never won a sailing medal at a Paralympics.

-However, Robertson and his Sonar team of Hannah Stodel and Steve Thomas look all set to change that this summer having won bronze and silver at the last two World Championships in January and June 2011 respectively.
+However, Robertson and his Sonar team of Hannah Stodel and Steve Thomas look all set to change that this summer having won bronze and silver at the last two World Championships in January and June

 The 40-year-old has also captained the boat to gold at the last two Sail for Gold Regatta on the Paralympic waters of Weymouth, however Robertson is not about to get ahead of himself.

 It was a similar story of success four years ago as the trio won the test event in China only to finish sixth at Beijing 2008, the same position they had finished in Athens in 2004.

 While Robertson admits the team might look the same from those campaigns, he believes they are unrecognisable when it comes to mental strength this time around.